 In class Wednesday : BOOK DISCUSSION #2a and 2b Please refer to the PAPER ASSIGNMENT fill on CANVAS

 Thesis statement paper due Wednesday 11/25 @ Midnight via Course Messages (11:59pm)

 Reading Monday TB: Ch 14 Global Encounters and Religious Reforms, 1492–1560

 Reading Wednesday TB:Ch 15 Wars of Religion and the Clash of World views, 1560–1648

-Paper #2a and 2b due.
-Hard copy in class + PDF due on Black Board/Safe Assign )by midnight 12/2
+Paper # 2a and 2b due.
+PDF due on CANVAS by midnight

 Monday Group ONE History presentations